 Other actions that fall under the umbrella of assault include abusive language, verbal harassment, and threats of harm.

-Did this man have the right to attack the other man, if that other man had done nothing wrong?
+Did this man have the right to repeatedly slap the boy?

 He did not.
 This is assault, which is a form of harm.